Beijing pushes for accelerated reforms to civil aviation, notably in airspace management

 You can tell when the top leadership of China is not satisfied with an economic sector.
 It fires off a public memo addressed to the provinces, certain major cities and central government departments.
 It lists its gripes, sets out its objectives and states what it wants done.
 Then it hopes they will listen.
 Such a memo, better called a policy guideline, has just emerged with the stamp of the state council, China's equivalent of the national cabinet.
 Its subject is aviation.
 “The ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "China Pursues Civil Aviation Reform".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "China Pursues Civil Aviation Reform".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.